AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 [Get File](assets/sample_loan_application_form.pdf)

-The PDF file serves as the input to the Automated Forms Conversion service.
+The PDF file serves as the input to the Automated Forms Conversion service (AFCS).
 The service converts this file to an adaptive form.
 The following image depicts the sample loan application in a PDF format.

 ![sample loan application form](assets/sample_form_new.png)